 22. Santa Fe Bite311 Old Santa Fe Trail, Santa Fe

 24. Solly's Grille4629 N Port Washington Rd, Milwaukee

 27. The Torch Bar and Grill522 Buckham Aly, Flint

 28. Trick Dog3010 20th St, San Francisco

 29. Tucker's Onion Burgers324 NW 23rd St, Oklahoma City

 30. Victory 442203 44th Ave N, Minneapolis

 33. White Manna Hamburgers358 River St, Hackensack

-Stemming from the original 4505 Meats, this burger and 'cue shack is one for the Divis books.
-Get any burger Big Mac-style (which ensures fried mac 'n cheese on top), or any bit of baby back ribs or succulent brisket, then post up out back on the outdoor patio!
+An offshoot from the original 4505 Meats, this burger and 'cue shack is one for the Divis books.
+This butcher-owned and operated spot takes meat and barbecue seriously.
+Get any burger Big Mac-style (which ensures fried mac 'n' cheese on top), or any bit of baby back ribs or succulent brisket, then post up out back on the outdoor patio.

 Chez Fonfon may be a classic French bistro, but it plates an All-American caliber burger, topped with Comte, lettuce, cornichons, and a tomato slice.